 Central/North Jersey, N.J., January 23, 2020 – Within the high-population-density Monmouth-East Essex County corridor, Gebroe-Hammer Associates recently arranged five separate multi-family trades involving a total of 117 apartment-rental units and three commercial units sold for a combined $20.33M.
-Senior Vice President Adam Zweibel was involved in four of the trades spanning Bradley Beach (Monmouth County), Cranford (Union County) and Newark and Irvington (Essex County).
-The fifth was orchestrated by Executive Managing Director David Oropeza in East Orange while Executive Vice President David Jarvis exclusively represented the seller and Zweibel procured the buyer in the Cranford sale.
+The firm was involved in four of the trades spanning Bradley Beach (Monmouth County), Cranford (Union County) and Newark and Irvington (Essex County).
+The fifth was orchestrated by Executive Managing Director David Oropeza in East Orange while Executive Vice President David Jarvis exclusively represented the seller and the firm procured the buyer in the Cranford sale.

 In each of the transactions Gebroe-Hammer exclusively represented the separate sellers and identified the buyers.
 The trades included: